Jadiker/little-updates/index.md

 >
 > Best,
 > London Lowmanstone

+- Ooh, I almost forgot, I also introduced one of my friends to VR!
+She's a fantastic artist, and it was amazing to see her build up worlds from scratch in VR.

 So yeah, that's a quick overview of some of the things going on in my life this week.
 Hopefully this will work for me better than Snapchat for staying in touch with you all and letting you know what's going on with me.